 SDE (or non-linearity) This is a non-accumulative error generally caused by non-roundness of the Lissajous.
 It is made up of significant contributions from the laser system and the interface.
-The total non-linearity error is the sum of the two.
-Frequency stability This error occurs when the frequency of the laser output varies.
-Error = frequency variation × measurement distance Dynamic This positional offset error is produced in dynamic applications if an encoder has any signal latency (data age).
+The total non-linearity error is the sum of E Frequency stability the two.
+This error occurs when the frequency of the laser output varies.
+Error = frequency variation × c R Dynamic measurement distance This positional offset error is produced in dynamic applications if an encoder has any signal latency (data age).
 However, if the nominal data age value is known, compensation can be applied to eliminate the offset.